Malcolm III of Scotland: Background

 In 1057, various chroniclers report the death of Macbeth at Malcolm's hand, on 15 August 1057 at Lumphanan in Aberdeenshire.
 Macbeth was succeeded by his stepson Lulach, who was crowned at Scone, probably on 8 September 1057.
 Lulach was killed by Malcolm, "by treachery", near Huntly on 23 April 1058.
-After this, Malcolm became king, perhaps being inaugurated on 25 April 1058, although only John of Fordun reports this.
+After this, Malcolm became king, perhaps inaugurated on 25 April 1058, although only John of Fordun reports this.

 Early reign

 If Orderic Vitalis is to be relied upon, in the time of Edward the Confessor Malcolm was betrothed to the English king's kinswoman Margaret, and it is possible this happened when he visited England in 1059.
 If a marriage agreement was made in 1059, it did not stop the Scots plundering Lindisfarne in 1061.
 It was common practice in medieval Gaelic-speaking societies for kings to launch an invasion, the so-called crech ríg, of a neighbour soon after taking power, and the Lindisfarne raid may have been used to boost the stability of the new regime.
 Since the invasion affected directly only the territory of the rulers of Bamburgh, it is unlikely to have particularly bothered either King Edward or the ealdorman of Northumbria in York, Tostig Godwinson, who at that time on pilgrimage to Rome and who did not enjoy a good relationship with the Bamburgh family.
 Malcolm may have had specific political motives.
 For instance, it has been suggested that he may have been trying to advance the position of Gospatric, his possible cousin, at the expense of the ruling Eadwulfing family.
 It has also been suggested that the raid may have been part of a dispute about the status of Strathclyde.

 A tradition in the thirteenth-century Orkneyinga saga related that Malcolm married the widow of Thorfinn Sigurdsson, Ingibiorg, a daughter of Finn Arnesson.
 Ingibiorg may have died prior to Malcolm's marriage with Margaret.
-Malcolm may also have discarded Ingibiorg when the opportunity to marry a higher status lady arose in 1068.
+Malcolm may also have discarded Ingibiorg when the opportunity to marry a higher-status lady arose in 1068.
 The Orkneyinga Saga also claims that Duncan (Donnchad mac Maíl Coluim), later king, was a product of this union.
 Some Medieval commentators, following William of Malmesbury, claimed that Duncan was illegitimate, but this claim is propaganda reflecting the need of Malcolm's descendants by Margaret to undermine the claims of Duncan's descendants, the MacWilliams.
-Similarly, however, the importance of the MacWilliams to the earls of Orkney around 1200 would have provided an incentive to strengthen the historical ties between the two families, and thus Ingibiorg's marriage to Malcolm may have been created for the purpose of fabricating common descent.
+Similarly, however, the importance of the MacWilliams to the earls of Orkney around 1200 would have provided an incentive to strengthen the historical ties between the two families, and thus Ingibiorg's marriage to Malcolm may have been created to fabricate common descent.